aspnetboilerplate/aspnetboilerplate/doc/WebSite/Articles/How-To/add-custom-data-filter-ef-core.md

 In this article, I will explain how to add a custom data filter in Entity Framework Core.

-We will create a filter for OrganizationUnit and filter entities inherited from a specific interface (`IMayHaveOrganizationUnit` for this article) automatically according to logged in users belonging organization unit.
+We will create a filter for OrganizationUnit and filter entities inherited from `IMayHaveOrganizationUnit` interface automatically according to organization unit of logged in user.

-We will use ASP.NET Core & JQuery version of [ASP.NET Boilerplate](https://aspnetboilerplate.com).
+We will use ASP.NET Core & JQuery template of [ASP.NET Boilerplate](https://aspnetboilerplate.com).
 You can create a project on [https://aspnetboilerplate.com/Templates](https://aspnetboilerplate.com/Templates) and apply the steps below to see custom organization unit filter in action.

 ### Create and Update Entities

 #### Create an entity

-Create an entity that named `Document` inherited from `IMayHaveOrganizationUnit`. `IMayHaveOrganizationUnit` interface is defined in ABP Framework.
+Create an entity named `Document` inherited from `IMayHaveOrganizationUnit` (`IMayHaveOrganizationUnit` interface is defined in ABP Framework).

 ````csharp
 public class Document : Entity, IMayHaveOrganizationUnit